juju2013/bslicer/README.md

     other tools to create/delete snapshot, change read/write flag etc ...

 ##BUGS
-    There's many, don't expect it to work for you.
+    There's many, don't expect it work for you.

+#LICENSE
+  Copyright 2014 by juju2013
+  This software is protected by BSD new-style licence Please see LICENSE for detail